 Manuel Ocampo has been a vital presence on the international art scene for over twenty-five years, with a reputation for fearlessly tackling the taboos and cherished icons of society and of the art world itself.
 Now based in Manila, the Philippines, he had an extended residency in California in the late 1980s and early 1990s and continues to spend significant time working in both the US and Europe.
-Ocampo is currently featured in the Philippine Pavilion for the 2017 Venice Biennale, with a selection of paintings from the 1990s in dialogue with his recent work.
-The pavilion exhibition, entitled The Spectre of Comparison, is curated by Joselina Cruz, director of the Museum of Contemporary Art and Design, Manila, and also features installation works by Lani Maestro.
-This marks Ocampo’s third showing in Venice following the 1993 and 2001 biennials.
+Ocampo was recently featured in the Philippine Pavilion for the 2017 Venice Biennale, with a selection of paintings from the 1990s in dialogue with his recent work.
+The pavilion exhibition, entitled The Spectre of Comparison, was curated by Joselina Cruz, director of the Museum of Contemporary Art and Design, Manila, and also featured installation works by Lani Maestro.
+This marked Ocampo’s third showing in Venice following the 1993 and 2001 biennials.

 Ocampo’s first solo exhibition, which took place in Los Angeles in 1988, set the stage for a rapid rise to international prominence.
 By the early 1990s, his reputation was firmly established, with inclusion in Documenta IX (1992), the Venice Biennale (1993) and the seminal exhibition Helter Skelter: L.A.
 Art in the 1990s at The Museum of Contemporary Art, Los Angeles (1992).
 During the ’90s, Ocampo was noted for his bold use of a highly charged iconography that combines Catholic imagery with motifs associated with racial and political oppression, creating works that make powerful, often conflicted, statements about the vicissitudes of personal and group identities.
 His works illustrate, often quite graphically, the psychic wounds that cut deep into the body of contemporary society.
 They translate the visceral force of Spanish Catholic art, with its bleeding Christs and tortured saints, into our postmodern, more secular era of doubt, uncertainty, and instability.